jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 > CloneSquad is designed to be used when [AWS Auto Scaling](https://aws.amazon.com/autoscaling/) cannot be: The EC2 instances in the **main autoscaled fleet** can leverage standard AWS [ALB/NLBs](https://aws.amazon.com/elasticloadbalancing/), target groups and health checks mechanisms.

-CloneSquad is a ServerLess solution relying on CloudFormation, Lambda, SQS, SNS and DynamoDB AWS services: *It can be deployed as many times as needed **per acccount** and **per region** depending on your autoscaling needs.*
+CloneSquad is a ServerLess solution relying on CloudFormation, Lambda, SQS, SNS and DynamoDB AWS services: *It can be deployed as many times as needed **per AWS account** and **per region** depending on your autoscaling needs.*

 ## Features and Benefits (Please also read the [FAQ](docs/FAQ.md))